The Battle of Anghiari (Leonardo): History

 In 1504 Leonardo da Vinci was given the commission by gonfaloniere Piero Soderini, a contract signed by Niccolò Machiavelli, to decorate the Palazzo Vecchio's Salone dei Cinquecento (Hall of the Five Hundred).
-At the same time his rival Michelangelo, who had just finished his David, was designated the opposite wall.
-This was the only time that Leonardo da Vinci and Michelangelo worked together on the same project.
+At the same time his rival Michelangelo, who had just finished his David, was assigned the opposite wall.
+This was the only time that Leonardo da Vinci and Michelangelo worked together on the same project; the proximity of their respective works intensified their rivalry.
 The painting of Michelangelo depicted an episode from the Battle of Cascina, when a group of bathing soldiers was surprised by the enemy.
 However Michelangelo did not stay in Florence long enough to complete the project.
 He was able to finish his cartoon, but only began the painting.
 He was invited back to Rome in 1505 by the newly appointed Pope Julius II and was commissioned to build the Pope's tomb.